elB4RTO/craplog-GUI/README.md

 <br><br>

 Searching for something different?
-Try the <a href="https://github.com/elB4RTO/CRAPLOG">other versions of CRAPLOG</a>.
+Try the [other versions of CRAPLOG](https://github.com/elB4RTO/CRAPLOG).

 <br>